Will Lionel Messi Play in the 2026 World Cup?

 Percentages courtesy of Kalshi.

-The market currently gives Messi a strong chance of appearing in the 2026 World Cup, reflecting confidence that he’ll remain both fit and motivated to make one final run with Argentina.
+The market currently gives Messi a strong chance of appearing in the 2026 World Cup, reflecting confidence that he’ll remain fit enough to make one final run with Argentina.

-While sentiment remains high, any shift in form, fitness, or public comments could quickly move expectations in either direction.
+While sentiment remains high, any meaningful shift in form, fitness, or public comments could quickly move expectations.

 Enjoying Covers content?
 Add us as a preferred source on your Google account Add as a preferred source on Google